mkoepf/ghcrctl/README.md

 2. All **exclusive** platform manifests (linux/amd64, linux/arm64, etc.)
 3. The root image index or manifest - deleted last

-**Shared manifests are preserved:** If a platform manifest or attestation is referenced by multiple images (e.g., two tags share the same builds), those shared artifacts are NOT deleted.
-They remain available for the other images that still reference them.
+**Shared manifests are preserved:** If a platform manifest or attestation is referenced by multiple graphs (e.g., two tags share the same builds), those shared artifacts are NOT deleted.
+They remain available for the other graphs that still reference them.

 **Use cases:**
 - Remove an entire release (tag)
-- Clean up complete multi-arch images with all artifacts
+- Clean up complete multi-arch artifact graphs with all artifacts
 - Delete all versions associated with a specific build

 **Safety features:**